1

 }

-// A Capture is safe to Send as it encapsulates the entire lifetime of `raw::pcap_t *`, but it is
+// `PcapHandle` is safe to Send as it encapsulates the entire lifetime of `raw::pcap_t *`

 unsafe impl<T: State + ?Sized> Send for Capture<T> {}